 Darci's stomach clenched.
 "Hadn't what?
 Killed her?
 That's what you were going to say, wasn't it?
 Don't you think I'm hurting too, losing mom when I was only eleven?
 The last six years haven't been a picnic for me either.
 I don't think you even care how I feel."
 She bit her lower lip, drops of blood spilling onto Cheryl Ladd's blonde hair, melding with a trickle of salty tears.

 Mr. Miller lowered his head into his hands.
 "Of course I care how you feel.
 I know it wasn't your fault.
 It was an accident.
 A terrible, stinkin' accident.
 I guess the stress of being both a father and mother to you and putting food on the table has been getting the better of me."
 He ran his hand through his thinning hair.
-"Maybe I have been pushing you too hard," he said, shame washing over him.
-"I'm sorry Darci.
+"Maybe I have been pushing you too hard.
+I'm sorry Darci.
 I'll try to make it up to you."
 He picked up the magazine and dabbed a napkin over the damp cover, avoiding her eyes as he handed her the magazine.
 "Make sure you read the article about money making ideas, we could sure use some."

 She slowly tapped a fork against her chin, her eyes fixated on an expanding crack in the wooden table.
 "Thanks Daddy, you just gave me an idea."